top of page

 BIOGRAPHY

-For three decades, concert guitarist, Jonathan Trotta has performed throughout the U.S. and in the local tri-state area as a soloist as well as an accompanist in the Spanish and Latin American music and dance ensemble, “Ida y Vuelta Ensemble” and the chamber music ensemble, “Musicora”.
-His performance credits include an appearance as a featured guest on Boston TV56 “De Todo un Poco”; Maine Public Broadcasting radio show, “Music du Jour”; a private benefit concert for Academy Award Actress, Helen Hayes; and a duet performance with concert guitarist, Benjamin Verdery.
+Concert guitarist Jonathan Trotta has performed throughout the United States and the New York metropolitan tri-state area as a soloist as well as an accompanist in the Spanish and Latin American music and dance ensemble “Ida y Vuelta” and the chamber music ensemble “Musicora.”
+His performance credits include an appearance as a featured guest on Boston TV56's “De Todo un Poco,” Maine Public Broadcasting radio show, “Music du Jour,” a private benefit concert for Academy Award Actress Helen Hayes; and a duet performance with concert guitarist, Benjamin Verdery.
 He has also performed Antonio Vivaldi’s “Concerto in D major” with the Rockland Symphony Orchestra.
-Videos of Jonathan

-When he was just 16 and 17 years old, Jonathan was chosen to participate in master classes with world renowned classical guitarists, Christopher Parkening, Sharon Isbin, and Manuel Barrueco.
-From 1984 to 1988, he attended SUNY Purchase where he received a bachelor of Arts degree in guitar performance and composition.
-During this time, he studied classical guitar with Benjamin Verdery and David Starobin; composition with Juilliard teacher, Andrew Thomas; Baroque performance practice with Anthony Newman; and conducting with David Milnes.
-After college, he continued his classical guitar studies with Dennis Koster, as well as traditional flamenco guitar studies with Dennis Koster, Basilio Georges, and Spanish gypsy guitarist, Luis Heredia.
+Jonathan performed in master classes with classical guitarists Christopher Parkening, Sharon Isbin, and Manuel Barrueco.
+He received a Bachelor of Fine Arts in guitar performance and composition from SUNY Purchase Conservatory of Music.
+During this time, Jonathan studied classical guitar with Benjamin Verdery and David Starobin, composition with Juilliard teacher Andrew Thomas, Baroque performance practice with Anthony Newman, and conducting with David Milnes.
+After college, he studied traditional flamenco guitar with Dennis Koster and Basilio Georges.

 bottom of page